 Benefits can be a major factor in retaining your quality caregivers.
 Making your caregivers feel appreciated for all of the important work they do goes a long way in keeping them with your agency.
 According to the 2014 Private Duty Benchmarking Study by Home Care Pulse, caregiver turnover was 61.3% for agencies that didn’t offer any kind of benefits to their caregivers.
 That’s 8% higher than the median average!
 Now, I realize that it might not be feasible to offer full medical and dental to all of your caregivers, but things such as paid vacations or sick leave can prove to your caregivers that you value the work they do, and it could lead to them sticking with you for the long run.

 Implementing these 5 suggestions into the management of your workforce could go a long way towards building a strong, reliable caregiver staff.
 You could also implement a caregiver incentive program that would reward your caregivers for going above and beyond.
 Maybe they covered an extra shift, or maybe they received compliments from their clients.
-Rewarding caregivers for their outstanding work could go a long way in making them feel appreciated.
+Rewarding caregivers for their outstanding work could go a long way in making them feel appreciated and increase caregiver retention.